chrismorley498/Puma560ManipulatorAlgorithmsDemonstration/README.md

 # Puma560ManipulatorAlgorithmsDemonstration
-This repo contains a Simulink model and supporting MATLAB scripts to analyse how different non-linear control methods can be used to control the PUMA 560.
+This repo contains a Simulink (Simscape) model and supporting MATLAB scripts to analyse how different non-linear control methods can be used to control the PUMA 560.
 There are both force and position control algorithms.
 Force control algorithms, when run, demonstrate the manipulator's ability to interact with the environment in a stable manor.

 A description of some of the most notable algorithms can be found below.